kFlynns/oo.js/README.md

 - identifying instances by an automatic id
 - create singleton objects
 - execute the parents version of overwritten methods on actual context
+- container for arranging all instances with filtering, interrating, deleting them

 # Methods of oo.js
 - create new class (will be available under oojs.ClassName)